CinemaMediaGroup/Macondo/README.md

 ## Macondo

-A serverless blog framework with GUI, powered by [Swift](https://github.com/apple/swift).
+A blog manager for hexo with GUI, powered by [Swift](https://github.com/apple/swift).

 ## Credits